If you notice your guinea pig has some bald spots, you might become alarmed. Here are the most common causes of balding in guinea pigs and treatments.

 - Metabolic disorders Metabolic causes are often treated with medication or lifestyle changes.

 - Diet Your vet might prescribe a special diet for your guinea pig or give him some special dietary supplements.
+I have written up a full article on the types of food a guinea pig can and can’t eat.
+Feel free to check that article out here:

 - Genetic There’s nothing you can do if it’s just a genetic condition.